← Illusions of Work

 Six adversarial cases stated as forcefully as possible and examined for what survives.
 The honest limits of the model, including the most dangerous failure mode: governance capture that produces clean dashboards while dysfunction continues.

-The preceding two chapters established the structural preconditions: the P&L architecture must align ownership of outcomes with ownership of execution, and the unit itself has been described: its composition, boundaries, contracts, and interactions.
-Before proceeding to implementation, the strongest objections to the thesis deserve examination on their own terms.
+The structural preconditions are now in view: the P&L architecture must align ownership of outcomes with ownership of execution, and the unit has been described by its composition, boundaries, contracts, and interactions.
+Before implementation, the strongest objections to the thesis deserve examination on their own terms.

-What follows is not a summary of concerns raised by sceptical readers but an attempt to break the argument from the inside, using the book's own evidence and mechanisms.
-Each case is stated as forcefully as possible, then examined for what survives.
-Where the objection wins, the text says so.
-This is not a common feature of business books, most of which prefer to leave their most vulnerable arguments unexamined on the reasonable assumption that the reader will be too polite to press the point.
+What follows is an attempt to break the argument from the inside, using its own evidence and mechanisms.
+Each case is stated as forcefully as possible, then examined for what survives, and where the objection wins, the text says so.

 The attack.
-The board pack vignette earlier in the book is the weapon.
-An AI assistant produced a technology summary that was individually defensible in every fact and collectively fictitious.
-It did so in thirty minutes.
-It sounded more authoritative than anything a human would have written.
-The CTO marked up three corrections and sent it back, knowing the corrections would not land before the board pack shipped.
+The board pack is the weapon.
+In thirty minutes, an AI assistant produced a technology summary individually defensible in every fact and collectively fictitious, and more authoritative-sounding than anything a human would have written.
+The CTO marked up three corrections and sent it back, knowing they would not land before the board pack shipped.

 Now scale this.
-Every team in the organisation has access to the same generator.
-Product requirements documents reference architectures that have been decommissioned.
-Quarterly reviews connect strategy to outcomes through plausible-sounding chains that no one verifies.
-Process definitions are generated from templates, internally consistent, formatted correctly, and bearing no relationship to how the system actually behaves.
-The generator layer scales illusion faster than any human verification process can contain it.
+Every team has access to the same generator.
+Product requirements documents reference decommissioned architectures.
+Quarterly reviews connect strategy to outcomes through plausible chains no one verifies.
+Process definitions are generated from templates, internally consistent, correctly formatted, and bearing no relationship to how the system behaves.
+The generator layer scales illusion faster than any human verification can contain it.

 Push further.
-Organisations discover that AI-generated process definitions pass the AI synthesis checks described in this book.
+Organisations discover that AI-generated process definitions pass the AI synthesis checks.
 The artefacts are syntactically correct, structurally complete, and entirely synthetic.
-A claims process definition describes states, transitions, failure modes, and contract dependencies that match the expected schema.
-The synthesis compares the definition against the codebase and finds no contradictions, because the definition was reverse-engineered from the code by the same AI that will later audit it.
-The artefact looks like clarity.
-It functions as camouflage.
+A claims process definition describes states, transitions, failure modes, and contract dependencies matching the expected schema.
+The synthesis compares definition against codebase and finds no contradictions, because the definition was reverse-engineered from the code by the same AI that will later audit it.
+The artefact looks like clarity and functions as camouflage.

-This is the strongest version of the attack: the generator produces artefacts that satisfy the reader, and the organisation achieves the appearance of structural coherence without the substance.
+The strongest version: the generator produces artefacts that satisfy the reader, and the organisation achieves the appearance of structural coherence without the substance.

 ...